-Here is how Ratesetter compares to similar platforms that I have invested in:
+Here is how Ratesetter compares to similar platforms that I have invested in.
+Note that XIRR includes bonus funds I have received.

 JANUARY 2019 UPDATE: No issues to report, interest paid as usual.